D&I is equal parts diversity and inclusion. Understand how they differ.

 The U.S. Department of Housing and Urban Development describes diversity like this:

-Though companies predominantly measure workforce diversity in terms of race, ethnicity, or gender, the truth is diversity covers a much wider range of employee characteristics, including things like:
+Businesses that practice diversity employ workers with differing values, cultures, backgrounds, and skills.
+And although historically, companies have measured workforce diversity in terms of race, ethnicity, or gender identity, the truth is diversity covers a much wider breadth of individual characteristics, including things such as:

 - Sexual orientation